cvcal/NoteMatrix-project-notebook/November 9.md

 ## Description

-**TODO:** Fill in this part with information about your work this week: important design decisions, changes to previous decisions, open questions, exciting milestones, preliminary results, etc. Feel free to include images (e.g., a sketch of the design or a screen-shot of a running program), links to code, and any other resources that you think will help clearly convey your design process.

 Quick list of resources I've been using, and questions that have arisen from this reading.

 * I watched some of Mark Lewis' intro videos on making GUI stuff in Scala ([he makes a quick "game" that shows a lot of the basic controls and API calls](https://www.youtube.com/watch?v=AIdBBMVrRLQ)), to get an idea of what is easy or hard to do.
 I found his videos after looking for examples of using Java libraries in Scala, to see if there would be any difficulty using JMusic, which I am currently leaning towards as a sound creation library to use.